regify/boxWeb/readme.txt

-This is an example on creating a simple webserver to connect to regiboxd using REST calls.
+This is not an official regify product!
+It is just an example!
+No support, no warranty.
+Use at your own risk!

+This is a simple web server example that listens for POST requests on /post and hands over the received json "data" to the regiboxctl command.

 IMPORTANT: Before running
 1) you need to define the config directory of your regiboxd instance!